 The principle of supply and demand is straightforward, isn't it?
-When demand goes up, supply needs to go up to provide enough product to meet demand.
+When demand goes up, supply needs to go up to provide enough products to meet demand.
 And when demand drops, companies have to scale down production so there isn't more product than they can sell.

 This isn't necessarily true for retail electricity providers (REPs).

 The supply and demand principle, in fact, goes out the window with electricity because electricity isn't something you can save up to use later.
 You can't fill a few five-gallon cans of it and store it in your pantry for those 110-degree days when you need to use it more than usual.